readdle/stripe-httpclient-mock/README.md

 ### Files

-`Collection.php` - representation of collection of entities
+`src/Collection.php` - representation of collection of entities

-`EntityManager.php` - manager, which is responsible for creating/updating/deleting/listing entities, also performs search and paging functions
+`src/EntityManager.php` - manager, which is responsible for creating/updating/deleting/listing entities, also performs search and paging functions

-`HttpClient.php` - it's obvious from its name, HTTP client which substitutes `stripe-php`'s curl-based client
+`src/HttpClient.php` - HTTP client which substitutes `stripe-php`'s curl-based client

 ### Directories

-`Entity` - implemented entities, each entity **must** extend AbstractEntity class
+`src/Entity` - implemented entities, each entity **must** extend AbstractEntity class

-`Error` - erroneous responses, each error **must** extend AbstractError class
+`src/Error` - erroneous responses, each error **must** extend AbstractError class

-`Success` - success responses, which doesn't contain entity in it, but an information about an action and its result, **must** implement `ResponseInterface`
+`src/Success` - success responses, which doesn't contain entity in it, but an information about an action and its result, **must** implement `ResponseInterface`

-# Entity structure
+# Entity class structure

-### Props
+### Properties

 Each entity **must** have at least `$props` property filled in with all the fields this entity has (the list of fields for each entity could be found in [Stripe's documentation](https://stripe.com/docs/api)).